Municipal ARP Funds – % for Arts and Culture

 The American Rescue Plan delivered $350 billion for eligible state, local, territorial, and Tribal governments to respond to the COVID-19 emergency and bring back jobs.

-So far, the Cultural Coalition has helped to steer nearly $2,000,000 in ARPA funds to arts & culture in eastern CT!
+As of Dec.
+2023, the Cultural Coalition has helped to steer nearly $2,000,000 in ARPA funds to arts & culture in eastern CT!

 TOWN OF NORTH STONINGTON – 1% / $15,000 committed to arts & culture